 In Windows 11/10, you can use MakeWinPEMedia to create multiple partitions on a USB drive.
-Windows 10 v1703 Creators Update allows you to create multiple FAT32 and NTFS partitions on a USB or External drive using Diskpart & MakeWinPEMedia.
+Windows 11/10 now also allows you to create multiple FAT32 and NTFS partitions on a USB or External drive using Diskpart & MakeWinPEMedia.
 You can create multiple partitions on a USB drive so that you can have a single USB key with a combination of FAT32 and NTFS partitions.
 You can also use Disk Management Tool or freeware Bootice to create multiple partitions on an external drive.

 Use MakeWinPEMedia to create multiple partitions on a USB